Understanding the Lifetime Value of Your Fitness Clients

 Customer Lifetime Value is a very important metric.
 Not only does it put your customer acquisition costs into perspective, but it helps you track your spending and create a clear objective for your marketing efforts.
 Here we break it all down for you with four reasons customer lifetime value matters for your fitness business.

-According to IHRSA’s Global Report, over half of new gym members are under 30 and 80% of new gym members are Gen-Z or Millennials.
+- Helps target your ideal client.
+According to IHRSA’s Global Report, over half of new gym members are under 30, and 80% of new gym members are Gen-Z or Millennials.
 However, the members between 16-24 years old remain at a health club for an average of 16.7 months.
 Comparatively, members over 55 years old remain at a health club for an average of 24 months.
-CLTV helps identify quality over quantity of clients, and tells you the ideal client worth investing in.
+CLTV helps identify the quality over quantity of clients, and tells you the ideal client worth investing in.

-Shifting your focus to retention can in turn increase CLTV quicker than acquisition.
+- Reduces customer acquisition costs.
+Shifting your focus to retention can, in turn, increase CLTV quicker than acquisition.
 There is a common misconception that a low CLTV justifies increasing the budget for customer acquisition efforts, but that’s not the case.
-Considering that by increasing your customer retention rate by 5%, you can potentially generate 25-95% more revenue, it’s beneficial to your business to keep your existing clients happy—rather than splurging on marketing campaigns to find new ones.
+Considering that by increasing your customer retention rate by 5%, you can potentially generate 25-95% more revenue, it’s beneficial to your business to keep your existing clients happy, rather than splurging on marketing campaigns to find new ones.

 Tips to increase client value